whisthq/whist/container-images/README.md

 Here, `APP` is again the path to the relevant app folder; e.g., `base` or `browsers/chrome`.
 Meanwhile, `REGION` is an optional parameter specifying the AWS region to which to push.
 This defaults to `us-east-1`.
 The image is tagged with the full git commit hash of the current branch.
 Please manually push images sparingly, making sure to commit all of your changes before building and pushing.

+### Continuous Integration

 We are currently building a true continuous delivery process, where at every PR to `master`, the images get built by GitHub Actions and then pushed to ECR automatically if all builds and tests pass, at which point the webserver will automatically pick new images for production deployment.

-Currently, at every PR to `master` or `dev`, the Dockerfiles specified in `dockerfiles-building-ubuntu20.yml`

- base images will be built on GitHub Actions and status checks will be reported.
+Currently, at every PR to `master` or `dev`, the Dockerfiles specified in `dockerfiles-building-ubuntu20.yml` will be built on GitHub Actions and status checks will be reported.
+These

 For every new application that you add support for, you should create a new `docker-[YOUR APP]-ubuntu[18||20].yml` file to test that it properly build and then uploads to ECR automatically.
 You can follow the format of `docker-base-ubuntu20.yml` as needed.